History of Oxford: Medieval period

 Oxford was first settled by the Anglo-Saxons and was initially known in Old English as Oxnaford and in Old Norse as Öxnafurða.
 The name comes from "oxen's ford", which literally meant oxen's shallow river crossing.
 Around 900, an important north-south route for cattle connecting the south of England to the Midlands needed to cross the River Thames.
 At Oxford, the Thames splits into many channels, offering a relatively shallow and hence crossable location for people, goods and animals.
 Oxford thus became a heavily trafficked crossing point and the early Anglo-Saxon settlement developed around the location.
 There is still speculation about the precise location of the ford that gave Oxford its name, though any approach to Oxford involved the use of several fords, and thus there were likely multiple fords in use throughout the history of the crossing.
-Most archeological evidence generally points to the south-west of Oxford where there are low elevations and branching streams that offer shallow crossings.In the 10th century, Oxford became an important military frontier town between the kingdoms of Mercia and Wessex and was raided by Danes.
+Most archeological evidence generally points to the south-west of Oxford where there are low elevations and branching streams that offer shallow crossings.

+The earliest notice of the City of Oxford was mentioned in AD 912 in the Anglo-Saxon Chronicle, where it states that Edward, son of Alfred the Great came into possession of "London and Oxford and all regions which owed obedience to these cities".In the 10th century, Oxford became an important military frontier town between the kingdoms of Mercia and Wessex and was raided by Danes.
+The town was constructed on the northern bank of the river within Mercia, directly opposite the southern side within the territory of Wessex.
 In 1002, many Danes were killed in Oxford during the St. Brice's Day massacre ordered by Æthelred the Unready.
-The skeletons of more than thirty suspected victims were unearthed in 2008 during the course of building work at St John's College.
-The ‘massacre’ was a contributing factor to King Sweyn I of Denmark’s invasion of England in 1003 and the sacking of Oxford by the Danes in 1004.
+The skeletons of more than 30 suspected victims were unearthed in 2008 during the course of building work at St John's College.
+The massacre was a contributing factor to King Sweyn I of Denmark’s invasion of England in 1003 and the sacking of Oxford by the Danes in 1004.